RafaelEmery/RafaelEmery/README.md

  :books:  I like to study new techs and opportunities

- :computer: I'm currently working at Ensinio
+ :computer: I'm currently working as Junior Back-End Developer at Ensinio

  :rocket:  You can see my personal website at [rafaelemery.github.io](https://rafaelemery.github.io)